stefanpejcinoski/AutoBacklight/Readme.md

 # Uninstallation
 ## Linux

-Remove the cron job you created
+Remove the cron job you created:

 ```bash
 export VISUAL=nano
 crontab -e
 ```

-Find and remove the line you added during installation and save the file with Ctrl+O, and exit with Ctrl+X (if you chose to use nano)
+Find and remove the line you added during installation and save the file with Ctrl+O, and exit with Ctrl+X (if you chose to use nano).

-Delete the install directory that you created
+Delete the install directory that you created:

 ```bash
 rm -r ~/.AutoBacklight
 ```
-replace "~/.AutoBacklight" with your install path, if you chose differently
+replace "~/.AutoBacklight" with your install path, if you chose differently.

 ## Windows

-Remove the task you added to the Task Scheduler

-Delete the install directory that you created
+Remove the task you added to the Task Scheduler and delete the install directory that you created.

 # Usage